What to know about buying a car for your teenager

 It may not be possible for your teen to contribute much towards the purchase price, but there are other ways to split the cost of owning the vehicle.
 This approach should give your teen a greater sense of responsibility and pride for the vehicle, as they now have a financial stake.

-But before you buy, work out what your teen will cover.
+Before you buy, work out what your teen will cover.
 This can include maintenance costs, gas, and insurance.
 Make it clear whether your teen will be partially or wholly responsible for any expenses, and keep communication open.
+If your teen is covering the purchase price and is over the age of majority, they might qualify for a first-time car buying program.

 7. Opt for teen-friendly features